Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 ![image](/pictures/nba_draft_history_3/total_picks_1967_to_1994.png "Total Picks From 1967 to 1994")

-During this time period, we see clear dominance by UCLA, which was a historically dominant team winning 8 National Championships.
-Indiana, Louisville, Michigan, and NC State appear in this list after not appearing in the 1967 - 2019 list, and they all had success during this time period with Indiana winning 3 National Championships, Louisville 2, Michigan 1, and NC State 2.
+During this time period, we see clear dominance by UCLA.
+UCLA was a historically dominant team, winning 8 National Championships between 1967 and 1994.
+Indiana, Louisville, Michigan, and NC State appear in this list after not appearing in the 1967 - 2019 list.

-The colleges with the most draft picks from 1995 through 2019 are Kentucky, Duke, UCLA, North Carolina (UNC), Kansas, and Arizona.
-The same colleges in the original list.
-The number picks for these colleges over this time period follows:
+The colleges with the most draft picks from 1995 through 2019 are Kentucky, Duke, UCLA, North Carolina (UNC), Kansas, and Arizona - the same colleges from the 1967 - 2019 list.
+The number picks for these colleges over this time period and a graph of their picks over time follows:

 **Colleges producing the most draft picks from 1995 to 2019**:
 * **Kentucky**: 51 (National Champs: 1996, 1998, 2012)